Yakima Valley Cultural Traditions Survey

-The Center is thrilled to kick off its first year of the Cultural Traditions Survey by starting in-depth research in the Yakima Valley!
+The Center was thrilled to kick off its first year of the Cultural Traditions Survey in 2018 by starting in-depth research in the Yakima Valley!
+Work now continues into 2019 with plans for events, exhibits, and more.

 Why the Yakima Valley?